Share with your network

 - Buy-in from your school/organisation (if applicable).
 We will request a reference to confirm their support during the application process

-- You must be available for the first induction workshops between 24th – 28th August.
+- You must be available for the first three days we come together on 26 – 28 August ‘21

-- We endeavour to deliver a number of workshops and residentials face to face when it is safe to do so.
+- We endeavour to deliver the residential elements of the programme face to face

 Cost of Programme